meteor7710/AlyraProjet2/README.md

 ### Basic Tests
 In this section we will review the basics tests done to validate the different functions and simple expected behaviors.
 #### Intial state variables tests
+We tests in this part the expected variable values just after the contract creation.
+This includes:
+* has started winningProposalID to 0 : at creation the winning proposal ID must be set to 0
+* has started workflowStatus to RegisteringVoters(0) : at creation the vote session should start with the first workflowstatus "RegisteringVoters(0)"
 #### Getters function test
 #### States function tests
 ##### Change from RegisteringVoters to other tests